-Serving as chairman of the Bylaws Committee.
+Serving as chair of the Bylaws Committee.

 TAGD AREA REPRESENTATIVE

 Each TAGD Area (see Appendix B) is entitled to one representative on the Executive Committee.
 If the TAGD Area is not represented by one of the elected offices, the member districts in the TAGD Area shall elect an Executive Committee Representative, and shall report to the Alliance the name of that elected representative by October 1 of odd numbered years.